 “The nine hells, I’m right.”

-“Oh, I do enjoy a good riddle,” Havelock said clapping his hands together.
+“Oh, I do enjoy a good riddle,” Havelock said, clapping his hands together.

-The Shagornan elf shook his head and implored with his body language for someone to answer.
+The Shagornan Elf shook his head and implored with his body language for someone to answer.

-“The buyer is Araminth,” Havelock explained.
+“The buyer is Araminth,” Havelock answered.